josh-works/josh-works.github.io/_pages/recommended-reading.md

 I've read many books over the years.
 Thousands.
 Here's a few that I find myself referencing/recommending often.
 Periodically, I refresh this list.
 It's changed over the years years.

-_this list is partially reworked here: [josh.works/recommended-reading-part-two]({{ site.baseurl  }}{% link _posts/2018-05-17-recommended_reading_part_two.md %})_
+_the list you are about to read is heavily reworked, based off this older list: [josh.works/recommended-reading-original-list]({{ site.baseurl  }}{% link _posts/2018-05-17-recommended_reading_original_list.md %})_

 These are the books I cannot un-read, which shape me today.
 Many of the books are "difficult".
 I often tell people I'm a slut for books - I'll read any book, for any reason, and if I "like" it is almost a complete afterthought.
 The real question is - can I glean something of value from it?
+Can I sift and find something, _anything_ that is helpful to me?
+That increases my understanding or imagination, or is an engaging-enough story?

 If I can, I'm pleased with the experience.
+I can read English texts quickly, by the way.

-I read quickly - I don't sound out individual words, nor do I sound any words out, in my head, as I read.
+I don't sound out individual words, nor do I sound _any_ words out, in my head, as I read.
 I also experience my own inner world similar to the author of [this post about aphantasia](https://www.facebook.com/notes/2862324277332876/).
 I read for content and information without a single image passing through my imagination.
 I only recently learned that this is not the same experience everyone has.
+I can capture large fractions of lines of text 'at once' and process a page quite fast.
+Not everyone reads quickly, obviously.
+Literacy and hyper-literacy are... complicated.

+Anyway, plunge into a book only if reading seems pleasant-enough to make the effort worthwhile.
+No sweat either way, you'll get a sense of some things just by surfing book titles, I'm 'just' surfacing a list, one or two of which might catch your eye, and if it does and you click through to amazon or good reads or the library and find a review that seems 🤓🧐 and you have a nice few hours of reading, congrats to us both. 🎉

-I also used a Kindle Paperwhite, and am pretty good with my library card/Libby, and enjoy reading for sometimes purely dissociative purposes.
-This isn't a homework list, consider it to be a menu of delicious entries, and IF any of them seem suitably energizing to you, choose them.
+I also used a [Kindle Paperwhite](https://www.amazon.com/Kindle-Paperwhite-16-GB-adjustable/dp/B09TMZKQR7) with a nice magnetic cover (easy to transport, read while waiting around, I carry it in my purse/hip bag/fanny pack), and am pretty good with my library card/Libby, and enjoy reading for sometimes purely dissociative purposes.

+This isn't a homework list, consider it to be a menu of potentially delicious entries, and IF any of them seem suitably energizing to you, choose them.

 ## 13 Books related to trauma, self-concept, and existing in the western world

 I read the canon of any given topic that climbs high enough on my list of priorities to learn about.
-The topic of dealing with inadequate parents and abusive intimates has, at times, been a topic high on my list of priorities to learn about.
+For a variety of reasons, dealing with the complexities of parents (having and being) and finding good terrain for partnerships and intimacy, are generally important to me, possibly you.

 I have also spent time, money, and energy on no small number of therapists.
-I evaluate about half of that time as neither helpful nor hurtful, but concumptive of opportunity cost, and 1/2 of the rest as actively detrimental and harmful, and the last 25% as marginally helpful.
+I evaluate about half of that time as neither helpful nor hurtful, but consumptive of opportunity cost, and 1/2 of the rest as actively detrimental and harmful, and the last 25% as marginally helpful.

 So, instead of you spending thousands of dollars on therapy but not knowing which ones will help you, hurt you, or be wasted, I encourage you to do some bibliotherapy.
 I would want to talk about some of these books with therapists, and generally, they read few-to-none of the books I wanted to discuss, and would decline to